w3c/yml2vocab/README.md

-const turtle: string  = vocabGeneration.getTurtle();                    // returns the turtle content as a string const jsonld: string  = vocabGeneration.getJSONLD();                    // returns the JSON-LD content as a string const html: string    = vocabGeneration.getHTML(template_file_content); // returns the HTML+RDFa content as a string const html: string    = vocabGeneration.getContext();                   // returns the minimal @context file for the vocabulary
+const turtle: string  = vocabGeneration.getTurtle();                    // returns the turtle content as a string const jsonld: string  = vocabGeneration.getJSONLD();                    // returns the JSON-LD content as a string const html: string    = vocabGeneration.getHTML(template_file_content); // returns the HTML+RDFa content as a string const context: string = vocabGeneration.getContext();                   // returns the minimal @context file for the vocabulary
 ```

 If TypeScript is used instead of Javascript the same works, except that the `require` must be replaced by: